There are many ways to present a post or article on a web page. This tutorial will cover the basic formatting, styles, and structure.

 Before we begin, I will be making references to the formatting toolbar found on the post and Page Edit Screens.
 It is blow the post title area and directly above the content textarea where you will write your post.

 By default, you see only one line of buttons in the Visual Editor.
-The last button on the row is called the Kitchen Sink.
+The last button on the row is called the Kitchen Sink or Toolbar Toggle.
 If you click it, a second row will drop down.

 This row holds many of the formatting options mentioned in the article.